Samjean2020/machine-learning-and-statistics-project-winter-21-22/README.md

 ### Machine Learning and Statistics Assignment

-For the HDip. in Science in Computing (Data Analytics) 2021-2022 at GMIT, I am required to submit a project on Machine Learning and Statistics as per the Python Programming Language.
+For the purpose of HDip. in Science in Computing (Data Analytics) 2021-2022 at GMIT, I am required to submit a project on Machine Learning and Statistics as per the Python Programming Language.

 Machine Learning makes the computer learn from studying data and statistics.
 It is a step towards artificial intelligence (AI).
 It entails a program that analyses and learns to predict the outcome (w3schools.com).